bogoware/Moneta/README.md

 * `Map`: will apply a function to the `Money` value and return a new `Money` instance with the same `Currency`.
 * `Add`, `Subtract`, `Multiply`, `Divide`: will perform the corresponding operation between two `Money` instances or a `Money` instance and a number, returning a new `Money` instance with the same `Currency`.
 * `Negate`: will negate the `Money` value and return a new `Money` instance with the same `Currency`.
 * `CompareTo`: will compare the `Money` value with another `Money` instance or a number.
-If the `Money` instances have different `Currencies`, and the `MonetaryContext` has an `IExchangeRateProvider`, the `Money` instances will be converted to the same `Currency` before the comparison, otherwise an exception will be thrown.
+If the `Money` instances have different `Currencies`, and the `MonetaContext` has an `IExchangeRateProvider`, the `Money` instances will be converted to the same `Currency` before the comparison, otherwise an exception will be thrown.

 And of course you can also use basic operators such as `+`, `-`, `*`, `/`, `==`, `!=`, `>`, `>=`, `<`, `<=`.
 All the binary operators between a `Money` instance and a number are unsafe operations (see [Safe and Unsafe Operations](#safe-and-unsafe-operations)).